Glycemic Index and Diabetes

 Based on the research, for most people with diabetes, the first tool for managing blood glucose is some type of carbohydrate counting.
 Balancing total carbohydrate intake with physical activity and diabetes pills or insulin is key to managing blood glucose levels.

-Because the type of carbohydrate does have an affect on blood glucose, using the GI may be helpful in "fine-tuning" blood glucose management.
+Because the type of carbohydrate does have an effect on blood glucose, using the GI may be helpful in "fine-tuning" blood glucose management.
 In other words, combined with carbohydrate counting, it may provide an additional benefit for achieving blood glucose goals for individuals who can and want to put extra effort into monitoring their food choices.

 Guides to Healthy Living